 Overheating is the number one reason why charging is slower and why battery longevity is significantly reduced.
 Usually, the battery starts to deteriorate after 2 years or so, but if your device is constantly hot, it can lower its maximum capacity much faster.

 So, we suggest not using your device while it’s charging.
-It doesn’t have to be heavy gaming, even hotspot or regular and internet calls (especially over mobile data) will heat up your device in no time.
+It doesn’t have to be heavy gaming, even hotspots or regular internet calls (especially over mobile data) will heat up your device in no time.
 And discharging it while on a charger is not a good idea.
 At least, if you want it to last longer.

 5. Check the Battery health

 Finally, it might as well be your battery that’s causing the problem.
 There are some apps you can get that will, based on charging stats and cycles, determine the state of your battery.
-Tools like AccuBattery (get it from Play Store, here) can tell you quite precisely your battery health and capacity.
+Tools like AccuBattery (get it from Play Store) can tell you quite precisely your battery health and capacity.

 If there’s a chance to replace your battery without breaking the bank, you should do that.
 And, on that note, we can conclude this article.
 Thank you for reading and feel free to share your thoughts in the comments section below.
 Your input is always welcome.